stitchfix/heroku-buildpack-pgbouncer/README.md

 - `PGBOUNCER_STUNNEL_LOGLEVEL` Default is notice (5).
 Set this var to pass a syslog level name or number value to stunnel.
 This corresponds to the stunnel global configuration option called "debug".
 - `ENABLE_STUNNEL_AMAZON_RDS_FIX` Default is unset.
 Set this var if you are connecting to an Amazon RDS instance of postgres.
  Adds `options = NO_TICKET` which is documented to make stunnel work correctly after a dyno resumes from sleep.
 Otherwise, the dyno will lose connectivity to RDS.
+- `PGBOUNCER_MAX_USER_CONNECTIONS` Default is 50.
+Set this var if you need to allow more than this many connections per-user to a database.

 For more info, see [CONTRIBUTING.md](CONTRIBUTING.md)